Tin: Biocides

 Some organotin compounds are relatively toxic, with both advantages and problems.
 They are used for biocidal properties as fungicides, pesticides, algaecides, wood preservatives, and antifouling agents.
 Tributyltin oxide is used as a wood preservative.
-Tributyltin is also used for various industrial purposes such as slime control in paper mills and disinfection of circulating industrial cooling waters.
+Tributyltin is used for various industrial purposes such as slime control in paper mills and disinfection of circulating industrial cooling waters.
 Tributyltin was used as additive for ship paint to prevent growth of fouling organisms on ships, with use declining after organotin compounds were recognized as persistent organic pollutants with high toxicity for some marine organisms (the dog whelk, for example).
 The EU banned the use of organotin compounds in 2003, while concerns over the toxicity of these compounds to marine life and damage to the reproduction and growth of some marine species (some reports describe biological effects to marine life at a concentration of 1 nanogram per liter) have led to a worldwide ban by the International Maritime Organization.
 Many nations now restrict the use of organotin compounds to vessels greater than 25 m long.
 The persistence of tributyltin in the aquatic environment is dependent upon the nature of the ecosystem.
 Because of this persistence and its use as an additive in ship paint, high concentrations of tributyltin have been found in marine sediments located near naval docks.
 Tributyltin has been used as a biomarker for imposex in neogastropods, with at least 82 known species.
 With the high levels of TBT in the local inshore areas, due to shipping activities, the shellfish had an adverse effect.
 Imposex is the imposition of male sexual characteristics on female specimens where they grow a penis and a pallial vas deferens.
 A high level of TBT can damage mammalian endocrine glands, reproductive and central nervous systems, bone structure and gastrointestinal tract.
-Not only does tributyltin affect mammals, it affects sea otters, whales, dolphins, and humans.
+Tributyltin also affect mammals, Including sea otters, whales, dolphins, and humans.